amphitheatre-app/docs/content/cli/init.md

 +++
 title = "amp init"
-weight = 1
+description = "Create a new Amphitheatre character in an existing directory" weight = 1
 +++

-Create a new Amphitheatre character in an existing directory

 ## Usage